lbraglia/telegram/README.md

 ## First time setup

-First you have to talk to the botfather to create a new bot; answer few question regarding bot's name and you're ready to go.
+First you have to talk to the botfather to create a new bot; answer few questions regarding bot's name and you're ready to go.

 After you've done, the botfather returns a token (which has to be kept secret) that lets you handle your bot.
 We need this token when